foo-art/Data-Animation/README.md

-# Data-Animation
+# Data Animation
-Animation of plots for performances of differen cars manufactered over the years.
+Animation of plots for performances of different cars manufactered over the years.